praneybehl/weather-app/README.md

 ```

 ## Version Control
-This project is git version control along with [Conventional Commits](https://www.conventionalcommits.org/)
+This project is git version controlled along with [Conventional Commits](https://www.conventionalcommits.org/)
-specification for adding human and machine readable meaning to commit messages and .
+specification for adding human and machine readable meaning to commit messages.

 ## NPM scripts dictionary